John Grochowski

 John Grochowski (born c.
 1952) is a gambling columnist and author.
-His weekly newspaper column began at the Chicago Sun-Times and is now syndicated nationally.
+His weekly newspaper column began at the Chicago Sun-Times and was syndicated nationally.
+According to his LinkedIn page, he is now "mostly retired."
 In 1994, the monthly Las Vegas Advisor reported that Grochowski was the first casino gambling columnist at a major U.S. newspaper.
 In 2012, he also began a weekly Sun-Times column on baseball sabermetrics, the first of its kind in a daily newspaper.

 Early life

 Grochowski was born in 1952 in Aurora, Illinois, and grew up in the western Chicago suburb of Lisle.The eldest of five children, he graduated from Lisle High School in 1970, then attended the University of Illinois in Urbana-Champaign.
 While at the University of Illinois, Grochowski joined the staff of the student newspaper, the Daily Illini, and served one year as its sports editor.

 He then pursued a newspaper career, first working as a sportswriter for the Suburban Trib in Hinsdale, Illinois.
 From there, he moved to the Colorado Springs Gazette Telegraph in Colorado Springs, Colorado, before returning to Illinois as a sports copy editor for the News-Sun in Waukegan, Illinois.
 In 1982, he was hired as a copy editor by the Chicago Sun-Times, and it was there he started writing about casinos and casino games with a weekly column starting in 1994.